 Consult with your benefits administrator for a full list of DCAP eligible expenses.

-Talk to your claim administrator about claims filing and reimbursement.
+Talk to your benefits administrator about claims filing and reimbursement.
 Some TPAs offer a recurring expense form for daycare and other recurring expenses.

 Can you have an FSA and HSA at the same time?
-The answer is yes, with certain exceptions.
+Yes, with certain exceptions.

 Captain Contributor is an award-winning employee education and engagement program.